Adriano Fagiolini

 abilities such as dexterity and robustness.
 To fully harness their

-potential, it is essential to accurately determine their stiffness,
+potential, it is essential to accurately determine their

 a parameter that is inherently difficult to measure.